pypa/pip/docs/html/ux-research-design/research-results.md

     </tr>
     <tr>
       <td>
-        <a href="http://bit.ly/how-should-pip-force-reinstall-work">How should pip force reinstall work?</a>
+        How should pip force reinstall work?
       </td>
       <td>
         Establish whether or not pip force reinstall should continue to behave the way it currently does, if the functionality should be changed, or if the option should be removed